dexie/dexie-website/docs/DBCore/DBCoreCursor.md

 }
 ```

 Represents a cursor.
 Represents a thin layer around [IDBCursor](https://developer.mozilla.org/en-US/docs/Web/API/IDBCursor).
-To be used by [DBCore](DBCore) middlewares.
+To be used by [DBCore](DBCore) middleware.